alanbidx9/alanbidx9/README.md

  -->

-- 🎓 I'm studying at UTC2.
+- 🎓 I'm Studying at UTC2.

 - 👀 I’m Studying and Developer